fgimian/macbuild-ansible/README.md

 This list will be long but is my ultimate wish list for this project:

 * Bugs & Issues
-    - Ensure that Energy Saver is set correctly before running Ansible
     - One of the cask apps requires root and password prompt comes up
     - Docker machine needs vmware fusion to be registered to start the VM
     - Docker machine needs VMware Fusion in /Applications to work